Tororoi/pixel-vee/README.md

 - Ability to import a custom background image (_in progress_)
 - Dithered Gradient Tool
 - Ability to toggle gridlines
-- Increase functionality of curve tool to include more points
 - Shapes Tool
 - 9-Grid Mode
 - Preview window